Is exploring Social Media Pros and Cons your brand’s best friend or its biggest headache?

 Scalability & Viral Potential

-A good example is the ALS Ice Bucket Challenge, which went viral on Facebook in 2014, raising over $115 million for ALS research.
-This demonstrates how one clever idea can spread like wildfire and result in massive brand recognition—and even better, social media makes it possible for any business, big or small, to tap into that viral potential.
+For example, the ALS Ice Bucket Challenge went viral on Facebook in 2014, raising $115 million for ALS research.
+This case shows how social media pros allow businesses, large or small, to tap into viral reach and recognition.

 Real-World Success Stories